cpu/vexation/site/content/blog/entry-points/index.md

 savedEntryPoint     DD 0
 ```

-Next I updated the `@@analyzepe` code to copy the `AddressOfEntryPoint` of the PE file being considered for infection to the `originalEntryPoint` variable before it is overwritten.
+Next I updated the `@@analyzepe` code to copy the `AddressOfEntryPoint` value of the PE file being considered for infection into the `originalEntryPoint` variable before it is overwritten (respecting the delta offset in `ebp` of course).

 ```nasm
 ; At this point we've decided we have found a valid i386 PE and we can